 Increase in online learning

-Advancement in technology as well as the exposure more students had to online courses is facilitating a significant increase in online learning.
+Advancement in technology as well as the exposure more students had to online courses is facilitating a significant increase in digital education.

-When asked about the most important reasons for choosing online classes, students indicated that they selected online courses based on considerations such as convenience, flexibility, opportunity to fuse their current lifestyles to their desire to study, availability of programs, and affordability.
+A survey conducted recently by Southern New Hampshire University about reasons for choosing online courses, the most important reasons were based on considerations such as convenience, flexibility, the opportunity to fuse their current lifestyles with their desire to study, availability of programs, and affordability.
 These drivers were prominent even for younger college students.

 - Rising number of students seeking flexible degrees, often wanting to balance study with part-time or full-time work